glebkon/petProjects/README.md

 An object in JSON format containing the received distance value, rounded up to hundredths, as well as the designation of the corresponding unit of measure, for example:
 {"unit": "ft", "value": 1.64}

+It is also possible to expand the list of supported units by setting conversion rules via JSON file.